Margaret-Johnson-ai/AWS-Cloud-Labs/README.md

 ---

-## 🚀 Next Steps
+## 🚀 Next Steps (Strategic Cloud Growth Plan)

-Here’s what I plan to build or explore next:

-- AWS Lambda & Serverless Labs
+- Build a serverless ticketing system using **AWS Lambda, DynamoDB, and API Gateway**
-- Deploy an EC2 instance and connect via SSH
+- Deploy a Linux-based web app on EC2 with custom security groups and **automated backups**
-- CloudFormation or Terraform project (IaC)
+- Design an Infrastructure-as-Code project using **CloudFormation or Terraform** — including rollback testing
-- CI/CD pipeline using AWS CodePipeline
+- Set up a CI/CD pipeline with **GitHub Actions + AWS CodePipeline** to automate deployment
+- Explore **AWS IAM best practices for enterprise environments** (MFA, SCPs, cross-account roles)
+- Build a “Cloud Cost Optimization” lab to showcase **budget-aware architecture**
-- Begin prep for AWS Certified Cloud Practitioner exam
+- Begin prep for **AWS Certified Cloud Practitioner** to back up hands-on work with credentials

 ---